 “Thank you,” she said, quieting the crowd, “thank you.”
 Then—

 Because here’s the thing about Ms. Andrews: Girl knows how to work a crowd.
 Seriously.
-Though you’ll never meet a more gentlewomanly creature on God’s green earth, Julie owned us with the strength of an iron fist—a fist draped in lace, but a fist, nonetheless.
+Though you’ll never meet a more gentlewomanly creature on God’s green earth, Julie owned us with the strength of an iron fist—a fist draped in dainty blue satin sashes, but a fist, nonetheless.
 Never once was our applause allowed to get in the way of her message, never once were we anywhere but the uber-competent palm of her hand.

 Such control is a miracle to behold, and renders message almost irrelevant.
 The way she said what she said was the meaning of what she said.
-Sorry for getting all modernistic, but it really was.
+Not to get all modernistic… but it really was.

 So thanks, Julie.
-Thanks for keeping me away from a theater hiatus.
+Thanks for spoiling my theater hiatus.
 I’m not going to spout that line about the world, and how it’s a stage—not gonna do it—but such, it seems, is the truth.
 You can’t, it seems, escape the theater.
-So thanks for that, Julie.